Iglesia ni Cristo: Worship and prayer

+The church conducts mandatory regular worship services (samba) twice during the week, usually scheduled on Thursdays and Sundays (there are also Wednesday, Friday, and Saturday schedules depending on the locale).
+The INC also mandates its own strict dress code or proper attire which members should be allowed to wear.
+The church itself describes the INC prescribed clothing as conservative and "holy array."
+According to INC Minister Igmidio Zabala, midweek services were introduced in the church by 1922.
+While Zabala credits the development of midweek worship services to Felix Manalo himself, Teodoro Santiago attributed this to INC Minister Justino Casanova, who during Manalo's trip to the United States (1919-1921) began presiding worship services during Wednesdays.
+Upon returning to the Philippines, it was Manalo's decision to settle with the Thursday schedule.

-The church conducts regular worship services, one during the week, and one during the weekend, conducted in the local languages (providing sign language interpreters and translators in some congregations).
-It consists of singing of hymns, prayers, studies of the bible, collection of voluntary offerings, and benediction.
-Both God the Father and Jesus are worshiped.
+These services are conducted in the local languages (providing sign language interpreters and translators in some congregations).
+It consists of singing of hymns, prayers, studies of the bible, collection of voluntary offerings (abuloy or handog, while the building fund is called tanging handugan), and benediction.
+Both God the Father and Jesus Christ are worshiped, despite church doctrine denying the divinity of Christ.
 The ministers of every congregation in a given worship service use the same sermon outline prepared by the executive minister.
-Deacons and Deaconesses guide worshipers to their seats and collect voluntary offerings.
+Deacons (diyakono) and Deaconesses (diyakonesa) guide worshipers to their seats and collect voluntary offerings.
 The singing of hymns is led by the locale's choir.
 The first hymnbook, termed Ang Himnario ng Iglesia ni Cristo, which consists of over 300 songs, was published in 1937.
+To date, the church has over 500 hymns.
 Children's worship services (Tagalog: Pagsamba ng Kabataan, or PNK) are held every weekend.
 They use similar lessons as the standard worship services taught using the Socratic method (question and answer).
-The church teaches that willfully forsaking the worship service is a grievous sin, thus members are expected to attend the congregational worship services twice a week without fail.
+Church attendance is strictly monitored through attendance forms and QR codes provided by the INC. Gadgets and electronic devices such as cellphones and smartwatches are banned from being used during worship services, or even brought inside church premises.
+As such, church members are required to surrender all their gadgets and electronic devices prior to entering and participating in worship services.
+Photography, videography, and other recording activities inside the church are also prohibited.
+Church members are mandated to attend their respective locales or congregations where they are enrolled or registered.
+If any member will be moving for whatever reason, a transfer to the new locale or congregation must be filed with the church administration.
+Transfers are valid for 30 days.
+The church teaches that willfully forsaking the worship service is a grievous sin, usually prompting congregational action such as visits (dalaw), thus members are expected to attend the congregational worship services twice a week without fail.